Nolly (TV series)

-Nolly is a British three-part biographical miniseries, created by Russell T Davies, starring Helena Bonham Carter as Crossroads star Noele Gordon.
-The series premiered on 2 February 2023, on the new streaming platform ITVX and will air on ITV at a later date.
+Nolly is a British three-part biographical television miniseries created by Russell T Davies, starring Helena Bonham Carter as Crossroads star Noele Gordon.
+The series tracks the success of the television star Noele "Nolly" Gordon and her sudden firing from Crossroads.

-Synopsis

-The series tracks the great success of the TV star "Nolly" or Noele Gordon, and then the betrayal and sudden firing that followed.
+The series premiered on 2 February 2023, on the streaming platform ITVX.
+It was later broadcast on ITV1 from 27 - 29 December 2023.